Dolp/The-OpenROAD-Project/docs/user/user-guide.rst

 As of the current implmentation, the flow is divided into three stages:

 1. Logic Synthesis: is performed by yosys_.
-2. Floorplanning -> Global Routing: is performed by `OpenROAD App`_.
+2. Floorplanning through Global Routing: are performed by `OpenROAD App`_.
 3. Detailed Routing: is performed by `TritonRoute`_

 To Run OpenROAD flow, we provide scripts to automate the RTL-to-GDS stages.